web-auth/doc/webauthn-in-a-nutshell/authenticators.md

 ## Roaming Authenticators

 The roaming authenticator may have different forms.
-The most common form is a USB device the user plugs into its computer.
+The most common form is a USB device the user plugs into their computer.
 It can be a paired Bluetooth device or a card with NFC capabilities.

 Authenticators of this class are removable from, and can "roam" among, client devices.